polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 Then try invoking the endpoint, but this time with the following arguments.
 ![Paging your result](https://servergardens.files.wordpress.com/2020/09/sql-read-with-offset.png)
 8 lines of Hyperlambda code, and we created an HTTP REST endpoint, retrieving data from your database, allowing for paging.

+### Authorization

-To finish up the tutorial, put the following line of code at the top of it, just below its **[.arguments]** node.
+Put the following line of code at the top of your file, just beneath its **[.arguments]** node.

 ```
-auth.ticket.verify:root
+auth.ticket.verify:root, admin
 ```

-And you have now secured access to this endpoint, such that _only_ users belonging to the _"root"_ role can invoke the endpoint.
-9 lines of code, duplicating what would probably require hundreds of lines of code in C#.
+You have now secured access to this endpoint, such that _only_ users belonging to the _"root"_ or _"admin"_ roles can invoke it.
+The roles is a comma separated list of roles, allowing a user to access the endpoint, if he or she belongs to _any_ of the roles listed.
+All other users will be denied access.
 The complete code we ended up with can be found below.

 ```
 .arguments
    limit:long
    offset:long
-auth.ticket.verify:root
+auth.ticket.verify:root, admin
 mysql.connect:sakila
    mysql.select:select * from actor limit @limit offset @offset
       @limit:x:@.arguments/*/limit